Cellwise Outliers: OTHER MODELS

 The cellGMM method of \cite{zaccaria2025cluster} is aimed at finding ellipsoidal clusters instead.
 The authors assume a Gaussian mixture model (GMM), in which they use the cellMCD method described in Subsection~\ref{sec:cov_methods} to fit centers and covariance matrices and to impute outlying cells.
 This is alternated with EM-type updates of the cluster memberships by constrained optimization of the cellGMM objective function. \cite{zaccaria2025fuzzy} extend this work to the cellFCLUST method for fuzzy clustering.

-\textbf{Time series.} An application of cellwise robust methods to autoregressive time series was described in \cite{challenges}. \cite{Rodessa} developed a cellwise robust version of singular spectrum analysis called RODESSA, using a kind of dimension reduction.
+\item \textbf{Time series.} An application of cellwise robust methods to autoregressive time series was described in \cite{challenges}. \cite{Rodessa} developed a cellwise robust version of singular spectrum analysis called RODESSA, using a kind of dimension reduction.

-\textbf{Functional data.} In functional data analysis, a case is not a row of a matrix but a function such as a curve.
+\item \textbf{Functional data.} In functional data analysis, a case is not a row of a matrix but a function such as a curve.
 In that setting, cellwise outliers correspond to local deviations (like spikes) in a curve, rather than global outlyingness of the entire curve.
 In the taxonomy of \cite{Hubert2015SMA} of functional outliers these are called {\it isolated outliers}, and the authors constructed methods to detect them. \cite{garcia2021cluster} apply cellwise robust methods to functional data.

-\textbf{Compositional data.} For regression with compositional covariates, \cite{vstefelova2021robust} propose a four-step procedure: (i) detecting outlying cells by DDC, (ii) imputing the outlying cells that are not in outlying cases, (iii) running robust regression on the imputed data, and (iv) performing inference based on multiple imputation.
+\item \textbf{Compositional data.} For regression with compositional covariates, \cite{vstefelova2021robust} propose a four-step procedure: (i) detecting outlying cells by DDC, (ii) imputing the outlying cells that are not in outlying cases, (iii) running robust regression on the imputed data, and (iv) performing inference based on multiple imputation. \cite{Templ2026} made a methodological study of the effect of cellwise contamination on compositional data. \end{itemize}